rankutah/blog/sites/rank-utah/content/locations/grand-junction-co.md

 ---
-title: "Website Design in Grand Junction, Colorado"
+title: "Freelance Website Design Services for Small Business in Grand Junction, CO"
-description: "Website design for small businesses in Grand Junction, CO — featuring Quartz Worx."
+description: "Freelance website designer in Grand Junction, CO for small businesses.
+Get an affordable, custom site with personal service.
+Your local alternative to a big web design company or agency."
 layout: "flowbite"
 url: "/locations/grand-junction-co"
 hero: true